abhishekhshukla/weatherApp/README.md

 ### Weather-App

-React weather application worked on react using Open Weather API.

 ## A wether forecast app using react.js
 ### Used api of openweaterh.org API key which take country and city as key and return all wether details of cit.